 - For the purposes of this instrument, a person engages in plagiarism if the person uses another person’s work as though it were the person’s own work.

-- Without limiting subsection (1), a person uses another person’s work as though it were the person’s own work if the person uses the other person’s work without appropriate attribution.
+- A person uses another person’s work as though it were the person’s own work if the person uses the other person’s work without appropriate attribution.

 - A student is responsible for ensuring that the student is fully informed about the appropriate methods of acknowledgement for any assessable work that the student submits.